 This list provides ten delicious Korean slow cooker recipes.
 All of them offer an amazing balance of flavors and they tend to be easy to prepare (and to eat).
 In many cases, the dishes are also versatile.
 So, you can use the meat in a range of ways, depending on your preferences.

 Bulgogi is one of the most popular dishes in Korea and this Beef Bulgogi Sliders recipe offers an attractive variation on the idea.
 The biggest change was simply adapting the recipe for the slow cooker and I wanted to be sure that the final result tasted every bit as good as a classic preparation of Bulgogi.
 Because we’re relying on the slow cooker, the cut of meat used here is also different.

 In terms of flavor, this meal is authentically Korean and the ingredients work together perfectly.
-I particularly enjoy using the beef like this to make sliders, especially as it offers a chance to use kimchi slaw.
+I particularly enjoy using the beef like this to make sliders, especially as it offers a chance to use kimchi slaw (kimchi is a fantastic way to use Korean vegetables).
 But, of course, you don’t have to.
 Instead, the beef could be used in any number of ways, depending on what you feel like.

 Slow Cooker Pakgui

 This Slow Cooker Pakgui is another traditional meal that I have added my own twist to.
 In this case, the dish is actually a type of bbq chicken, which we clearly aren’t going to achieve with the slow cooker.
 Instead, my version makes use of poaching and then the chicken is finished off under a broiler.

 With such a dramatically different approach, you would expect this meal to be very dissimilar to the traditional dish.
 But, it isn’t at all.
 Instead, the chicken still ends up with roughly the same flavor and texture as traditional pakgui.
 For that matter, the broiler step means that the chicken even ends up looking similar.
 But, the dish has the distinct advantage of being considerably easier to prepare.